Who's Who at the Pratt

 Art Koeninger, Building Manager

 Art enjoys a wide variety of tasks as Building Manager.
-Besides regular maintenance and repair of the four museum buildings, his responsibilities include monitoring the climate control, fire and security alarm systems; supervising and assisting garden, grounds, forest and trails staff and volunteers; maintaining the aquaria systems and coordinating aquaria volunteers; and providing support for exhibit installations and gift shop displays.
+Besides regular maintenance and repair of the four museum buildings, his responsibilities include monitoring the climate control, fire and security alarm systems; supervising and assisting garden, grounds, forest and trails staff and volunteers; maintaining the aquaria; and providing support for exhibit installations and gift shop displays.
 Art is not new to the Pratt.
 As a local metalsmith and jeweler with decades of experience, he was hired to make many of the mounts for the artifacts and other objects in the museum's permanent exhibit.
-Perhaps his best preparation for this job has been his experience completely restoring a dilapidated, historic building in Chitina, Alaska, with the help of federal and state preservation grants, transforming it into a functioning art gallery since 1986.
-Art is pleased to find a job in Homer to which his varied skills and interests can be applied.
+Art also created the mounts and installed the exhibits at the Seldovia Village Tribe museum , and has lead a mount making workshop with Museums Alaska.

 Board of Directors

 Milli Martin is past President of the Kenai Peninsula Borough Assembly, where she served from 2000 through 2009.
 Her public service experience includes service on the Kenai Peninsula Borough Board of Education, Homer Electric Association Committees, KBBI Board of Directors, Homer’s Parks and Recreation Commission, Kenai Peninsula College’s Kachemak Bay Branch Advisory Board, Kenai Peninsula College Council and Kachemak Bay Advisory Planning Commission.
 Milli has a keen interest in education and outreach and the growth of the Museum.
 (First elected in 2010.)